 Updated September 21, 2022.
-Enjoy the first full weekend of fall, and National Public Lands Day, by taking advantage of the National Park’s Free Entrance Day.
-These days throughout the year celebrate the Great American Outdoors Act, which is legislation that aims to offset increasing entrance fees by supporting the cost of repairs and maintenance.
+Enjoy the first full weekend of fall, and National Public Lands Day, by taking advantage of the National Park Service’s Free Entrance Day.
+These fee-free days throughout the year celebrate the Great American Outdoors Act, which is legislation that aims to offset increasing entrance fees by supporting the cost of repairs and maintenance.

-Great Falls Park (regular fee: $10-20), part of the George Washington Memorial Parkway, is waiving entrance fees on August 4.
-Take advantage of the waterfall overlooks, hiking and picnicking beside the Potomac River as it flows through the Mather Gorge.
+Great Falls Park (regular fee: $10-$20), part of the George Washington Memorial Parkway, is waiving entrance fees.
+Take advantage of the waterfall overlooks, hiking, and picnicking beside the Potomac River as it flows through the Mather Gorge.
 This 800-acre park includes the Patowmack Canal, which is a look at our nation’s early days.
 9200 Old Dominion Dr., McLean

-Prince William National Forest (regular fee: $10-20) was formerly a “relief camp” for low-income D.C. children.
-The park has 37 miles of hiking trails and a nine-mile scenic loop that’s drivable and bike-able, with lanes for cars and cyclists.
-If you want to pitch a tent, there are cabins available to rent as well as plenty of space to pitch a tent.
-On Free Entrance Days, the $7 fee for vehicles (five day pass) is waived.
+Prince William National Forest (regular fee: $10-$20) was formerly a “relief camp” for low-income DC children.
+The park has 37 miles of hiking trails and a 9-mile scenic loop that’s drivable and bike-able, with lanes for cars and cyclists.
+Whether you want to pitch a tent or stay in a cabin, there’s plenty of space to enjoy a stay in the great outdoors.
+On Free Entrance Days, the $7 fee for vehicles (five-day pass) is waived.
 18170 Park Entrance Rd., Triangle

-Shenandoah National Park (regular fee: $15-30) has beautiful hiking trails through the Shenandoah Mountains, around Skyline Drive with views of the surrounding waterfalls.
-The hikes include the Stony Man Trail, the Shenandoah’s second highest mountain; Rose River Loop, a scenic waterfall hike; Mary’s Rock, an Appalachian Trail hike; and Big Devil’s Stairs, a shorter, five-and-a-half mile hike.
+Shenandoah National Park (regular fee: $15-$30) has beautiful hiking trails through the Shenandoah Mountains, and around Skyline Drive with views of the surrounding waterfalls.
+The hikes include the Stony Man Trail, Shenandoah’s second highest mountain; Rose River Loop, a scenic waterfall hike; Mary’s Rock, an Appalachian Trail hike; and Big Devil’s Stairs, a shorter, 5 1/2-mile hike.

 For more ways to spend time in the parks, subscribe to our Parks & Rec newsletter.